NewcoderM/noprocfile-noruntimetxt/README.md

 ## Credits:

+.
 This project was inspired from code institute project [Love Math](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+3/courseware/2d651bf3f23e48aeb9b9218871912b2e/234519d86b76411aa181e76a55dabe70/) where the functions of a calculator were presented and explained but which in Javascript.
-I took it from there to create my python project. mockup was generated from [techsini.com](https://techsini.com/multi-mockup/index.php) Flowchart of logic was created with[Flodia Diagrams](https://www.bezapps.com/)
+I took it from there to create my python project.<br>
+.
+Mockup was generated from [techsini.com](https://techsini.com/multi-mockup/index.php) <br>
+.
+Flowchart of logic was created with[Flodia Diagrams](https://www.bezapps.com/) <br>
+.[CI Python lintor](https://pep8ci.herokuapp.com/#) was used to do the python code testing.

 ## Aknowledgement: